 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer o Accelerated filer $\boxtimes$ Non-accelerated filer o Smaller reporting company o (Do not check if a smaller reporting company)
+Large accelerated filer o

+Accelerated filer $\boxtimes$

+Non-accelerated filer o

+(Do not check if a smaller reporting company)